-Officers shall receive training and subsequent periodic training on (RCW 43.101.450; RCW 43.101.495; RCW 10.120.010; RCW 10.120.020):
+Officers shall also receive training and subsequent periodic training on (RCW 43.101.450; RCW 43.101.495; RCW 10.120.020):

-- (a) Guidelines regarding vulnerable populations, including but not limited to children, elderly, pregnant persons, and individuals with physical, mental, or intellectual disabilities. - (b) De-escalation tactics, including reasonably effective alternatives to force including applicable legal requirements. - (c) Duty to intervene. - (d) Exercising reasonable care in determining when to use force. - (e) Evaluation of whether certain applications of force are reasonable and proportional to the threat or resistance. - (f) The Washington State Office of the Attorney General Model Use of Force Policy.
+(a) Guidelines regarding vulnerable populations, including but not limited to children, elderly, pregnant persons, and individuals with physical, mental, or intellectual disabilities.

+- (b) De-escalation tactics, including reasonably effective alternatives to force and including applicable legal requirements. - (c) Duty to intervene. - (d) Exercising reasonable care in determining when to use force. - (e) Evaluation of whether certain applications of force are reasonable and proportional to the threat or resistance.